Dark8203/vero-metrics/README.md

 | negative score | semantically opposite |

 #### BleurtScore (Weighted Semantic Similarity)
-* A unique implementation of BluertScore where not only we calculate BluertScore but also perform weighted sum to give out the more nuanced score
+* A unique implementation of BluertScore where not only we calculate BluertScore but also perform weighted sum to give out the more nuanced score.
-* With this implementation it can be pretty dynamic as it can be used as both generation and retriever metric
+* With this implementation it can be pretty dynamic as it can be used as both generation and retriever metric.
-   * As *generation metric* - it gives insights on which chunks play major part in output generation and they will recieve higher weights than others
+   * As *generation metric* - it gives insights on which chunks play major part in output generation and they will recieve higher weights than others.
-   * As *retriever metric* - it gives insights if their retriever is good at capturing conceptual and semantic relationships, even if it misses the exact answer
+   * As *retriever metric* - it gives insights if their retriever is good at capturing conceptual and semantic relationships, even if it misses the exact answer.
      * It can be very useful for debugging, e.g.:
        * If Context Recall is low, but Weighted Semantic Similarity score is high, it tells the developer: "Your retriever is finding documents that are about the right topic, but it's failing to find the specific sentence or fact needed for the answer"
-       * If both scores are low, the retriever is failing at a more fundamental level
+       * If both scores are low, the retriever is failing at a more fundamental level.
-* Pass retrieved context and generated output or user query
+* Pass retrieved context and generated output or user query.
-* Returns a single weight BluertScore
+* Returns a single weight BluertScore.

 | BluertScore       | Inference     |
 | -------------- | ------------- |